PolyMathOrg/PolyMath/README.md

 We have **744** green tests !

-PolyMath is a new Smalltalk project, similar to existing scientific libraries like NumPy, SciPy for Python or SciRuby for Ruby.
+PolyMath is a Smalltalk project, similar to existing scientific libraries like NumPy, SciPy for Python or SciRuby for Ruby.
 PolyMath already provide the following basic functionalities:
 - complex and quaternions extensions,
 - random number generators,
 - fuzzy algorithms,